Some information that is helpful to understand the context

 Why not call this yoga Bhajan Yoga?
 Because that is what it is, right?

-Guru Dev Singh (°1947) was a student of Yogi Bhajan.
-Little is known about his background, except for the fact he is also a shaman of Mexican tradition.
+Guru Dev Singh was a student of Yogi Bhajan.
+Little is known about his background, except that he was probably also a shaman of Mexican tradition.

 He was called master of Sat Nam Rasayan, a healing technique that uses the techniques of Kundalini Yoga as taught by Yogi Bhajan.

-GuruDev Singh was the leader of the Sat Nam Rasayan organisation that was independent of the Kundalini Yoga organisations.
-Therefore, they also do not adhere to the Code of Ethics and Professional Standards that exist in the Kundalini Yoga environment and are managed by EPS.
+GuruDev Singh was the leader of the Sat Nam Rasayan organization that became independent of the Kundalini Yoga organizations after Bhajan's death in 2004.
+That's why they do not adhere to the Code of Ethics and Professional Standards that exist in the Kundalini Yoga environment and are managed by EPS.

-Guru Dev Singh died on April 5, 2021 shortly after Marina Rondelli and Olivia Taglioli brought their stories of sexual abuse by him were brought into the open.
+Guru Dev Singh died on April 5, 2021 shortly after Marina Rondelli and Olivia Taglioli brought their stories of sexual abuse by him into the open.

-As far as we know, the Sat Nam Rasayan organisation has not yet officially reacted or taken any stance related to the stories of abuse.
+The Sat Nam Rasayan organization never officially reacted or taken any stance related to the stories of abuse.

 In the autumn of 2020, SSSC hired 'Just Outcomes' to guide a process of Restorative Justice and Compassionate Reconciliation.